UBC-MDS/DSCI522_GR406/doc/report.md

 </div>

-From the heatmap we can see that mean tip percentages are highest in the afternoon/evening, and that the relationship between time of day and tip percentage is different between weekends and weekdays.
+From `Figure 3` we can see that mean tip percentages are highest in the afternoon/evening, and that the relationship between time of day and tip percentage is different between weekends and weekdays.
 This information provided intuition that their appears to be an interaction effect